sebastian-exe/personal-website/_posts/2014-06-09-so-what-is-jekyll.md

 ---
 layout:     post
 title:      So, What is Jekyll?
 Idk man!
-Hello??
+Hello?
 date:       2014-06-09 12:32:18
 summary:    Transform your plain text into static websites and blogs.
 Simple, static, and blog-aware.
 categories: jekyll